clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # The Markov property

-Markov models are used to model how a *state* changes over time.
+Markov models model systems that changes over time, by representing them as a sequence of *states*.
 Markov models are based on a simplifying assumption, called the Markov assumption, or Markov property, which says that the probability of the *next* state depends only on the *current* state and is independent of *previous* states.

-For example, say we want to predict the location, velocity and direction of a spear thrown by an athlete.
-We'll say that the *state* of the spear consists of its location, direction and speed.
-In order to predict state of the spear a certain duration of time later, the information in the current state is all we need to know (for the purpose of this example we'll ignore other factors like wind direction).
+Say we want to predict the trajectory of a spear thrown by an athlete.
+We can model this as a Markov process by taking the location, velocity and direction of the spear as the state representation: that the state of the spear consists of its location, direction and speed.
+This state representation has the Markov property: in order to predict next state (the spear's next location, direction and speed), the information in the current state is all we need to know (ignoring, for simplicity, other factors like wind direction).
 Knowing anything about previous states of the spears will not give us any extra information.

 \begin{itemize}
-\askstar Which of the following processes have the Markov property?
+\askstar Imagine we're drawing marbles from a vase filled with red and blue marbles.
+The only information included in the state representation is whether the drawn marble is red or blue.
+Which of the following processes have the Markov property?
 \begin{itemize}
-\item The next word in a sentence given the current word.
-\item Drawing marbles from a vase filled with red and blue marbles *without replacement*
+\item Drawing marbles from the vase *without replacement*
-\item Drawing marbles from a vase filled with red and blue marbles *with replacement*
+\item Drawing marbles from the vase *with replacement*
 \end{itemize}
 \end{itemize}